Complete bounded embedded complex curves in C^2: Introduction

 The topology of the curves in Theorem \ref{th:intro1} is not controlled; see Question \ref{qu:ex} below.
 The thesis of Theorem \ref{th:intro1} is obvious when $\Bcal=\Omega \times \c$, where $\Omega\subset\c$ is a convex domain (the flat curve $\{p\}\times \c$, $p\in \Omega$, is complete and properly embedded in $\Omega \times \c$).
-Further, complete holomorphic graphs over $\Omega$ were shown in \cite{AFL-1,AFL-2}.
+Further, complete holomorphic graphs over $\Omega$ were constructed in \cite{Isa,AFL-1,AFL-2}.
 Regarding the case $\Bcal=\c^2$, Bell and Narasimhan \cite{BellNarasimhan} conjectured that any open Riemann surface can be properly holomorphically embedded in $\c^2$ (obviously, this is possible in no other convex domain of $\c^2$).
-This classical problem is still open; see \cite{ForstnericWold1,ForstnericWold2,Forstneric-book,AL-Narasimhan} and references therein for a good setting.
+This classical problem is still open; cf. \cite{ForstnericWold1,ForstnericWold2,Forstneric-book,AL-Narasimhan} and references therein.
 Anyway, all the complex curves in these particular instances are far from being bounded.

 Following Yang's results \cite{Yang2}, no complete complex hypersurface of $\c^{n}$, $n>1$, has strongly negative holomorphic sectional curvature, and the existence of a complete bounded complex $k$-dimensional submanifold of $\c^n$, $n>k$, implies the existence of such a submanifold of $\c^{2n}$ with strongly negative holomorphic sectional curvature.
 Related existence results can be found in \cite{AF-1}.
-Theorem \ref{th:intro1} has nice consequences regarding these questions: \begin{corollary} Let $k\in\n$.
-There exist \begin{enumerate}[{\rm (i)}] \item complete bounded {\em embedded} complex $k$-dimensional submanifolds of $\c^{2k}$, and \item complete bounded {\em embedded} complex $k$-dimensional submanifolds of $\c^{4k}$ with strongly negative holomorphic sectional curvature. \end{enumerate} \end{corollary} \begin{proof} Let $X\colon \Rcal\to B$ be a complete holomorphic embedding given by Theorem \ref{th:intro1}; where $\Rcal$ is an open Riemann surface and $B\subset \c^2$ is the Euclidean open ball of radius $1/\sqrt{k}$ centered at the origin.
+Theorem \ref{th:intro1} has nice consequences regarding these questions: \begin{cor} Let $k\in\n$.
+There exist \begin{enumerate}[{\rm (i)}] \item complete bounded {\em embedded} complex $k$-dimensional submanifolds of $\c^{2k}$, and \item complete bounded {\em embedded} complex $k$-dimensional submanifolds of $\c^{4k}$ with strongly negative holomorphic sectional curvature. \end{enumerate} \end{cor} \begin{proof} Let $X\colon \Rcal\to B$ be a complete holomorphic embedding given by Theorem \ref{th:intro1}; where $\Rcal$ is an open Riemann surface and $B\subset \c^2$ is the Euclidean open ball of radius $1/\sqrt{k}$ centered at the origin.
 Denote by $\Rcal^k=\Rcal\times\ldots\times\Rcal$ the cartesian product of $k$ copies of $\Rcal$ and likewise for $B^k$.
 Then the map

 is a complete bounded holomorphic embedding, proving {\rm (i)}; see \cite[Corollary 1]{AF-1}.

 To check {\rm (ii)}, notice that $\varphi(\Rcal^k)\subset B_1,$ where $B_1\subset \c^{2 k}$ is the Euclidean open ball of radius $1$ centered at the origin.
 Setting $F\colon B_1\to \c^{4k},$ $F(z_1,\ldots,z_{2 k})=(z_1,\ldots,z_{2 k},e^{z_1},\ldots,e^{z_{2 k}})$, the map $F\circ \varphi\colon \Rcal^k \to \c^{4 k}$ proves {\rm (ii)}; see \cite[Sec.\ 1]{Yang2}. \end{proof}